Quasinormal modes and excitation factors of Kerr black holes: Results

 Another useful relation is that

 where $u$ can be either a homogeneous solution to the radial Teukolsky equation, $R$, or that to the \gls{GSN} equation, $X$.
-This implies that for a given $s \ell m$ mode, one only needs to compute \gls{QNM} frequencies, for example, with a positive real part, and the rest of the spectrum can be ``mirrored'' (flipping only the sign of the real part) from the corresponding $-m$ mode.
-More explicitly, if we denote those \gls{QNM} frequencies with a positive real part as $\{ \omega^{+}_{s \ell m n} \}$, which are sometimes referred to as ``ordinary'' modes, then there is also another set of \gls{QNM} frequencies given by $\left\{ \omega^{-}_{s \ell m n} \equiv -{\omega_{s \ell (-m) n}^{+}}^{*} \right\}$, which are also referred to as mirror modes in literature.
+This implies that for a given $s \ell m$ mode, one needs only to compute \gls{QNM} frequencies, for example, with a positive real part, and the rest of the spectrum can be ``mirrored'' (flipping only the sign of the real part) from the corresponding $-m$ mode.
+More explicitly, if we denote those \gls{QNM} frequencies with a positive real part as $\{ \omega^{+}_{s \ell m n} \}$, which are sometimes referred to as ``ordinary'' modes, then there is also another set of \gls{QNM} frequencies given by $\left\{ \omega^{-}_{s \ell m n} \equiv -{\omega_{s \ell (-m) n}^{+}}^{*} \right\}$, which are also referred to as mirror modes in the literature.

-In this work, we tabulate \gls{QNM} frequencies from the nonspinning limit with $a = 0$ to the near-extremal limit with $a = 1 - 10^{-4}$, and $|s| \leq \ell \leq 7$, $-\ell \leq m \leq \ell$, $n \leq 3$ for both scalar\footnote{Except for $s = \ell = m = 0$, where we only tabulate the $n = 0, 1$ modes.} and electromagnetic \glspl{QNM} (i.e., $s = 0, \pm 1$, respectively) and $n \leq 7$ for gravitational \glspl{QNM} (i.e, $s = \pm 2$).
-We only explicitly compute \gls{QNM} frequencies where their real part are positive.
-These tables are available online -- see \hyperref[sec:data_availability]{Data Availability}.
+In this work, we tabulate \gls{QNM} frequencies from the nonspinning limit with $a = 0$ to the near-extremal limit with $a = 1 - 10^{-4}$, and $|s| \leq \ell \leq 7$, $-\ell \leq m \leq \ell$, $n \leq 3$ for both scalar\footnote{Except for $s = \ell = m = 0$, where we tabulate only the $n = 0, 1$ modes.} and electromagnetic \glspl{QNM} (i.e., $s = 0, \pm 1$, respectively) and $n \leq 7$ for gravitational \glspl{QNM} (i.e., $s = \pm 2$).
+We explicitly compute only \gls{QNM} frequencies where their real part are positive.
+These tables are available online \cite{qnmqnefdata}.